renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 $ sudo apachectl -k restart
 ```

-You can now easy switch XDebug on or off.
+You can now easily switch XDebug on or off.
 Switch XDebug on for the active PHP version:

 ```